-Once the NIRB has completed its screening assessment, the Board must submit a written report to the responsible Minister specifying the scope of the project and the Board's determination as to whether or not a review of the project is required or whether the project should be modified or abandoned (Figure 6).
+Once the NIRB has completed its screening assessment, the Board must submit a written report to the responsible Minister specifying the scope of the project and the Board's determination as to whether or not a review of the project is required or whether the project should be modified or abandoned (Figure 8).

 The scope of the project as decided by the Board, the summary of comments, and any other required discussion (such as identification of recommended terms and conditions or issues that will be relevant if the project proposal is recommended for review or information regarding the nature and extent of the regional impacts of a project) are included in the Board's Screening Decision Report, which is released to the responsible Government Minister(s).

 A copy of the Screening Decision Report is also provided to the Proponent and further, the NIRB notifies relevant Authorizing Agencies through a notice of release, and all notifications are uploaded to the NIRB's public registry in the project specific directory.
+Translations are made available to the public as they are completed.